Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 - The combined points per game average of the two teams, 64.1, is 2.9 points fewer than Saturday's over/under.

-- The 67.9 points per game these two squads have surrendered to opponents this season are 0.9 more than the 67 over/under in this contest.
+- The 67.9 points per game these two squads have allowed to opponents this season are 0.9 more than the 67 total in this contest.

-- The average total in Hilltoppers games this season is 63.1, 3.9 points fewer than Saturday's total of 67 .
+- The 67 over/under in this game is 11.5 points higher than the 55.5 average total in Monarchs games this season.

-- In 2021, games involving the Monarchs have averaged a total of 55.5 points, 11.5 fewer than this game's set over/under.

 Western Kentucky Stats and Trends

-- Western Kentucky has covered the spread on two occasions this season.
+- So far this season Western Kentucky has two wins against the spread.

 - Western Kentucky's games this year have gone over the total in four out of four opportunities.

-- Western Kentucky is 2-2 against the spread and 1-4 overall this season when the team scores more than 29.5 points.
+- Western Kentucky is 2-2 against the spread and 1-4 overall this season when the team puts up more than 29.5 points.

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.